Patient education: Type 2 diabetes mellitus and diet (Beyond the Basics)

-To effectively manage A1C (hemoglobin A1C) and blood sugar levels, it is important to understand how to balance food intake, physical activity, and medication.
+To effectively manage glycated hemoglobin (A1C) and blood sugar levels, it is important to understand how to balance food intake, physical activity, and medication.
 Making healthy food choices every day has both immediate and long-term effects.
 With education, practice, and assistance from a dietitian and/or a diabetes educator, it is possible to eat well and control diabetes.

 This article discusses diet in the management of type 2 diabetes.
 The role of diet and activity in managing blood pressure and cholesterol are reviewed separately.
-(See "Patient information: High blood pressure, diet, and weight (Beyond the Basics)" and "Patient information: High cholesterol and lipids (hyperlipidemia) (Beyond the Basics)".)
+(See "Patient education: High blood pressure, diet, and weight (Beyond the Basics)" and "Patient education: High cholesterol and lipids (hyperlipidemia) (Beyond the Basics)".)

 Articles that discuss other aspects of type 2 diabetes are also available.
-(See "Patient information: Diabetes mellitus type 2: Overview (Beyond the Basics)" and "Patient information: Diabetes mellitus type 2: Insulin treatment (Beyond the Basics)" and "Patient information: Self-blood glucose monitoring in diabetes mellitus (Beyond the Basics)" and "Patient information: Hypoglycemia (low blood sugar) in diabetes mellitus (Beyond the Basics)" and "Patient information: Diabetes mellitus type 2: Alcohol, exercise, and medical care (Beyond the Basics)" and "Patient information: Preventing complications in diabetes mellitus (Beyond the Basics)".)
+(See "Patient education: Diabetes mellitus type 2: Overview (Beyond the Basics)" and "Patient education: Diabetes mellitus type 2: Insulin treatment (Beyond the Basics)" and "Patient education: Self-monitoring of blood glucose in diabetes mellitus (Beyond the Basics)" and "Patient education: Hypoglycemia (low blood sugar) in diabetes mellitus (Beyond the Basics)" and "Patient education: Diabetes mellitus type 2: Alcohol, exercise, and medical care (Beyond the Basics)" and "Patient education: Preventing complications in diabetes mellitus (Beyond the Basics)".)

 WHY IS DIET IMPORTANT?